lullaby6/path-speed-enchantment-data-pack/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/lullaby6/path-speed-enchantment-data-pack?logo=dropbox&color=red)](https://github.com/lullaby6/path-speed-enchantment-data-pack)
 [![Stars](https://img.shields.io/github/stars/lullaby6/path-speed-enchantment-data-pack?logo=github&color=yellow)](https://github.com/lullaby6/path-speed-enchantment-data-pack/stargazers)

-`Path Speed` is a new boot enchantment with three levels that increases your movement speed on dirt paths, similar to the Soul Speed enchantment.
+`Path Speed` is a new enchantment for boots with three levels that increases your movement speed on dirt paths, similar to the Soul Speed enchantment.

 The enchantment can be obtained from the enchantment table, loot chests or trading with villagers.